michael-bailey/js-aeroport/docs/Passenger.md

 # Passenger

-This class descripes a passenger for a plane.
+This class describes a passenger for a plane.
 It has a weight and any amount of bags.

 ## Use